microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     scp -r /home/wsuser/private wsuser@{DEVICE_IP}:/home/wsuser
     ```

-    > **NOTE** In production you would not copy all of these files to a downstream device.
+    > **Note** In production you would not copy all of these files to a downstream device.

 ### Task 3: Setup Edge Device